Differences Between Cash Flow and Free Cash Flow

-- Cash flow is much broader concept than free cash flow.
-The usefulness of free cash flow is limited; whereas, the usefulness of cash flow is all pervasive.
+- Cash flow is a much broader concept than free cash flow.
+The usefulness of free cash flow is limited; whereas, the usefulness of cash flow is all-pervasive.

-- Cash flow statement doesn’t only ascertain the operating cash flow.
+- The cash flow statement doesn’t only ascertain the operating cash flow.
 It also pays similar attention to investing and financing activities.
 Free cash flow, on the other hand, only talks about how much liquidity a company is left with after maintaining or spending on the company’s asset base.

-- Both of cash flow and free cash flow are calculated by taking help from the income statement.
-The indirect method of cash flow starts from Net Income and direct method of cash flows starts with Sales of the company.
-On the other hand, computation of free cash flow is done by taking EBIT (Earnings before interest & taxes) into account.
+- Both cash flow and free cash flow is calculated by taking help from the income statement.
+The indirect method of cash flow starts from Net Income, and the direct method of cash flows starts with Sales of the company.
+On the other hand, the computation of free cash flow is done by taking EBIT (Earnings before interest & taxes) into account.

-- Without knowing the changes in working capital, free cash flow can’t be computed.
-If there’s no change in the working capital, then only capital expenditure and depreciation will be taken into account.
+- Without knowing the changes in working capital, free cash flow can’t be calculated.
+If there’s no change in the working capital, then only capexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. and depreciation will be taken into account.
 In the case of cash flow, it’s not required to know the changes in working capital if the cash flow from operating activities is calculated using the direct method.